The Patty Duke Show: Seasons One and Two

 Even before ordering the series, it was understood that production would shift from Los Angeles to New York City.
 In the previous decade, New York had dominated national network production.
 By the early 1960s, new formats and innovations such as coaxial cable service, film and video tape allowed for the industry to move to the West coast with the film industry.
 By 1963, most scripted programming was based in Hollywood, while New York served production for game shows (What's My Line), soap operas (As The World Turns), and late night shows (The Ed Sullivan Show).
 However, at 16 years old, Duke fell under California's strict child labor laws (known informally as the Coogan laws named after famed 1920s child actor Jackie Coogan), which curtailed the number of hours that child actors could work.
 Since New York did not have such stringent laws at the time, and Duke already resided in Manhattan, New York, the network relocated production of the series to Chelsea Studios and moved the series location to Brooklyn Heights.

 Upon the series order, Miller declined to move on with the series.
-Schallert was hired after reading for producers, and reuniting him with his Byron, his co-star from The Many Loves of Dobie Gillis (which had ended the season before).
+Schallert was hired after reading for producers, and reuniting him with Byron, his co-star from The Many Loves of Dobie Gillis (which had ended the season before).
 Sheldon and Asher wrote and produced the series, with Duke's managers John and Ethel Ross also serving as associate producers.
 According to Duke and others, the cast and crew members were unaware of their abuse of her.

 William Asher initially served as producer.
 However, before going on the air, he had failed to finish a full-length episode.
 As a result, ABC assigned Robert Costello to produce, though he only remained until the twenty-fifth episode.
 Following his departure, frequent director Stanley Prager took over for the remainder of the first season, as well as the second season.